zyllio/zyllio-sdk/README.md

 `

 const MyComponentMetadata = {
+  metadataVersion: 2, /* Must be version 2 */
   id: 'zyllio-list', /* Unique identifier, must be lower case and contain a dash character */
   icon: Icon, /* SVG icon displayed in Zyllio Studio  */
   label: 'List', /* Label displayed in Zyllio Studio  */
   category: 'Basics', /* Category in which the component is displayed in Zyllio Studio */